Jelly-RDF/jelly-jvm/docs/docs/contributing.md

 If you have any questions or want to discuss a feature, you can join the **[Jelly Discord chat](https://discord.gg/A8sN5XwVa5)**.

+## Code of conduct

+By participating in this project, you are expected to follow our [Code of conduct](./code_of_conduct.md).
+Be kind, inclusive, and constructive.

 ## Submitting issues

 If you have a question, found a bug, or have an idea for a new feature, please [open an issue](https://github.com/Jelly-RDF/jelly-jvm/issues/new/choose) in the **[GitHub issue tracker](https://github.com/Jelly-RDF/jelly-jvm/issues)**.